CreateWQ/UIProject/README.md

 - LoggerFacade with spdlog for console and file logging.
 - Theme Switching: Supports Dark, Light, and Classic themes, saved to config/theme.json using RapidJSON.
 - File Manager: Displays and manages files/directories with filtering, supports image loading, using Emoji icons (📁, 📄).
+- Image Processing: Loads images, converts to grayscale, displays in UI, and saves grayscale images to output/ using OpenCV.
 - Smart pointers for memory safety.

 ## Log Output